nuwave/lighthouse/docs/master/api-reference/directives.md

 You can also delete multiple models at once, for example by a list of IDs or a filter.
 Be careful with the filters you offer to avoid accidental mass deletion.
+Lighthouse will validate that at least one argument is given.

 _In contrast to Laravel mass updates, this does trigger model events._